agnescameron/teaching-site/_posts/2020-02-10-any-requests.md

 title: any requests?
 permalink: /class3/
 ---

+>*"Not everyone on the web is looking for practical information.
+Some look to remove the fork from the dinner table and set it into a frame of their own devising.
+Some pay homage to the fork as it is.
+Some treat the web not as a shopping mall, but as a spiritual realm."*
+>-- Kevin Bewersdorf, *Spirit Surfing*

 ### review
 go through peoples' favourite fizz buzz solutions. what worked and what didn't? what was hard and what wasn't? is there anything that we should revise or that you'd like clearing up?